Del Amitri: Some Other Sucker's Parade (1997)

-Del Amitri's fifth album, Some Other Sucker's Parade, was released in 1997 and reached No. 6 in the UK chart.
+Del Amitri's fifth studio album, Some Other Sucker's Parade, was released in 1997 and reached No. 6 in the UK chart.

 The band found it harder to capitalise on their previous successes in the US, however, and lost out on more airplay at home when their record company took the decision to withdraw the album's planned third single "Medicine" in September 1997, putting out a false press story that the lyrics could be interpreted as a critique of the then recently deceased Diana, Princess of Wales.

 Five years passed before Del Amitri released another album.
 In 1998, however, they recorded the official anthem for the Scottish World Cup squad, "Don't Come Home Too Soon".
 It reached No. 15 on the charts, becoming their third biggest UK hit and their last Top 20 entry to date.
 They also released a best of album, Hatful of Rain: The Best of Del Amitri, which was a No. 5 success in the UK Albums Chart and was accompanied by a new track, "Cry to Be Found", which reached No. 40.